KrysztofN/WAT-iCalendar/README.md

 ---

 ### RUNNING LOCALLY
-1. Make sure You have [Node.js](https://nodejs.org/en/download) and it is in Your path
+1. Make sure you have [Node.js](https://nodejs.org/en/download) and it is in your path.
 2. Clone the repository:
 ```console
 git clone https://github.com/KrysztofN/WAT-iCalendar.git